AndersenLab/VCF-kit/docs/hmm.md

 vk hmm [options] --alt=<alt_sample> <vcf>
 ```

 The `vk hmm` uses a hidden-markov-model to call near-isogenic lines (NILs) or recombinant-inbred lines (RILs).
 The `hmm` command is designed for use with low-coverage sequence data from RIL or NIL populations and is designed for its ease of use in these cases.
-However, it is not designed to replace alternatives such as  such as [Impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) or [Beagle](http://faculty.washington.edu/browning/beagle/b3.html) which can be used in many additional types of analysis..
+However, it is not designed to replace alternatives such as  such as [Impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) or [Beagle](http://faculty.washington.edu/browning/beagle/b3.html) which can be used in many additional types of analysis.

 * `--alt=<alt_sample>` - The name of the alternative sample.